openstack-archive/tripleo-incubator/devtest.md

         export MACS=`$TRIPLEO_ROOT/bm_poseur/bm_poseur get-macs`

-1. Perform setup of your cloud.
+1. Perform setup of your seed cloud.
 The 1 1024 10 is CPU count, memory in MB, disk in GB for your test nodes.

         user-config
         setup-baremetal 1 1024 10 seed